Our Secrets on How to Make Turkey Gravy That's Lump-Free and Flavorful

 Make your bird holiday-ready with a savory turkey gravy recipe.
 The key to creating a perfect turkey gravy topping for your potatoes and turkey is using the flavorful drippings from your cooked turkey.

 Making gravy from turkey drippings is an essential part of preparing a delicious holiday meal.
 The time to start your gravy is while your roast turkey recipe is resting before being carved.
-(We recommend the Pakkawood Carving Knife and Fork Set, $59 at Sur la Table.)
+(We recommend the Pakkawood Carving Knife and Fork Set, $59, Sur la Table.)
 Your cooked bird should rest outside the oven for 15 to 20 minutes before you slice into it, so you have plenty of time to complete the easy steps of your homemade turkey gravy.
+We'll show you how to make homemade gravy for Thanksgiving in just a few simple steps.

 Use the Turkey Drippings

-After moving the turkey from the roasting pan to a cutting board for carving, pour the pan drippings from your roasting pan into a large glass measuring cup or fat separator like the OXO Good Grips Fat Separator, $9.99 at Bed Bath & Beyond.
+After moving the turkey from the roasting pan to a cutting board for carving, pour the pan drippings from your roasting pan into a large glass measuring cup or fat separator ($15, Bed Bath & Beyond).
 Be sure to scrape the browned turkey bits from the pan into the cup—they're full of flavor.

 Skim the Fat and Reserve